Carrot-9/Futura/README.md

 # soprano

-A Rust API that moves my bandlab audio files into a database where they'll be sent out on my website, Futura.com.
+Takes .wav files from my file explorer, lists them, moves them into a mysql table(songs) and sends them back out to my website, Futura.com.

+Runs once a week to check for any new .wav files.